solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 ### Install pre-requisites

-Most of this is done for you in the setup scripts, but it provided here for reference.
+Most of this is done for you in the setup scripts, but is provided here for reference.

 - Install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/downloads/)
   - Expand the **Download Visual Studio with .NET** dropdown for an installation package with the .NET SDK